berylliumsec/orionOps/docs/aws_playbook.md

 Analyzing docker images for vulnerabilities is important to determine if there are dependencies in the base or layered docker images that contain vulnerabilities that could be exploited by an attacker.

-Analyzing Cloud formation scripts is important to ensure practices are being followed and that IaC is deployed in a secure manner.
+Analyzing Cloud formation scripts is important to ensure best practices are being followed and that IaC is deployed in a secure manner.
+Some things to look out for are secrets stored in the scripts and secrets stored in user data,

 Git repositories that contain cloud resource configurations should also be analyzed to ensure that secrets are not being stored therein.